 Finger-pointing is not something that is limited to one gender, one culture, one financial class of people, or those from one level of educational training.
-It is something that folks from all walks of life do, it knows no geographic boundaries.
+It is something that folks from all walks of life do, and it knows no geographic boundaries.

 Finger-pointing has been around since the population of the earth was only two people!
 After Eve and Adam violated God's instructions by eating fruit from the tree of the knowledge of good and evil, they began making excuses.
-Their excuses involved pointing fingers at someone else, as if blaming someone else for their misdeed somehow would erase the reality of their own sinful conduct.
+And in this case, their excuses involved pointing fingers at someone else, as if blaming someone else for their misdeed somehow would erase the reality of their own sinful conduct.